workouse/utils-ai-plugin/readme.md

-# Quart API Application
+# Utils AI Plugin

-This repository contains a Quart-based API application providing various utility endpoints.
+This repository contains Utils AI Plugin (a Quart-based API application providing various utility endpoints).
 It's designed to be run in a Docker container and is equipped with an NGINX configuration for reverse proxy setup.

 ## Features